extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

 If the switch has ZTP enabled, complete the following steps:

     1. Ensure that DHCP and FTP servers to be used in the fabric have been installed.
-    2. Ensure that |bwc| and DC Fabric suite have been installed.
+    2. Ensure that |bwc| and DC Fabric automation suite have been installed.
     3. After the process has finished executing, enter the ``bwc dcf show config bgp`` command

 .. note::
     Make sure switches have not been powered on.
-Connect the switches in a leaf-spine topology.
+Connect the switches in a leaf-spine topology as shown in the illustration.
-    DC Fabric suite assigns management IP addresses to the switches, registers the switches in its database, and creates an IP Fabric.
+    BWC DC Fabric automation suite assigns management IP addresses to the switches, registers the switches in its database, and creates an IP Fabric.

 .. code:: shell